UBO Registry in Cyprus compliance

 • Cyprus Bar Association: Representatives have requested a three-month grace period for paying the proposed €250 fine.

-• Political Parties: DISY, DIKO, EDEK, and the Democratic Alignment have all expressed support for the proposed changes, citing concerns about the impact on SMEs and the uniquely strict nature of Cyprus’s current legislation compared to other jurisdictions.
+• Political Parties: DISY, DIKO, EDEK, and the Democratic Alignment have all expressed support for the proposed changes.
+Also, citing concerns about the impact on SMEs and the uniquely strict nature of Cyprus’s current legislation compared to other jurisdictions.

-• Green Party: MP Stavros Papadouris described the current fines as “automatically imposed exhaustive penalties” and supported the proposed reforms.
+• Green Party: MP Stavros Papadouris described the current fines as “automatically imposed exhaustive penalties”.
+Further, supported the proposed reforms.

 Legal and Compliance Considerations

-While the proposed changes aim to alleviate the financial burden on businesses, they raise important questions about maintaining the effectiveness of the UBO registry:
+While the proposed changes aim to alleviate the financial burden on businesses.
+Also, they raise important questions about maintaining the effectiveness of the UBO registry:

 1. Balancing Act: The challenge lies in creating a system that encourages compliance without being overly punitive.

-2. Regulatory Alignment: Any changes must ensure that Cyprus remains compliant with EU and international standards on beneficial ownership transparency.
+2. Regulatory Alignment: Any changes must ensure that Cyprus remains compliant with EU.
+Further, international standards on beneficial ownership transparency.

 3. Enforcement Mechanisms: With reduced financial penalties, alternative enforcement methods may need to be considered to ensure the accuracy and timeliness of UBO information.